JakobMie/nightlightstats/README.md

 - The code is not explicitly written for fast performance.

 - The yearly DMSP data are of suboptimal quality.
-Problems are a lower resolution and more blooming/blurring of the lights compared to the VIIRS data.
+Problems are for example a lower resolution and more blooming/blurring of the lights compared to the VIIRS data.
 Moreover, the DMSP data feature a discrete scale that is top-coded at a digital number of 63, compared to the VIIRS data which have a continuous scale and no top-coding.
 Detection for low illumination ranges is also better in VIIRS.

 - You could use a pareto distribution to circumvent top-coding and extrapolate light values e.g. in city centers (see Bluhm & Krause, 2018).

 - There is a [Matlab code](https://github.com/alexeiabrahams/nighttime-lights) to de-blur the DMSP data (see Abrahams et al., 2018).

-- The monthly data lack values for summer months when a region is not close to equator due to stray light during summer nights when the sun sets late.
-This is an issue with the DMSP data as well, but since there are yearly composite images for the DMSP data, it is not directly visible.
-However, fewer values of the summer months have gone into calculating the yearly composite image the further you go away from the equator.
+- Temporal consistency is not an issue for VIIRS data, since the light values are calibrated to match a scale measuring nanoWatt/cm2/steradian.
+DMSP data, on the other hand, are not calibrated and hence might not be perfectly comparable across satellite versions or even across years within a satellite version.
+The package tries to mitigate this issue by using consistent satellite versions where possible.
+In an econometric analysis, satellite version fixed effects and year fixed effects are advisable (see e.g. Gibson et al., 2020).

-- Snowfall in winter influences light reflection and increases brightness depending on the amount of snowfall.
-This point and the previous one can nicely be illustrated by looking at the mean of light values of Moscow, a bright city with a lot of snow in winter and a large distance to the equator.
-You can see that values for the summer months are not available and that the values in the winter months fluctuate strongly.
+- Seasonal fluctuations influence data quality.
+The data often lack values for summer months due to stray light during summer nights when the sun sets late.
+Snowfall in winter influences light reflection and increases brightness depending on the amount of snowfall.
+This point and the previous one can nicely be illustrated by looking at the mean of light values of Moscow, a bright city with a lot of snow in winter and a large distance to the equator and hence long summer nights.
+You can see that values for the summer months are not available and that the values in the winter months fluctuate strongly, likely due to fluctuations in snowfall.

 <figure>
   <img src="moscow.png" width="600">